christarazi/sessionctrl/README.md

 # sessionctrl
-A Python script to manage your X session - save, restore, &amp; move windows.
+A Python script to manage your X session - save, restore, &amp; move windows for Linux based systems.

+This script is useful when you want to preserve your desktop's session across reboots.
+It will save every application's position (including which workspace it's in) that is open, allowing you to not worry about where you left off, which windows you had open, which workspace they were in, etc.

 ## Setup